Bee d’vine is refreshingly floral and perfumed. Distinctive white flower blossoms come to mind; a layered bouquet of almond, honey suckle and jasmine.

 Like the bouquet, the finish exhibits a stark difference from grape wine – crisp but not tannic – possessing a brininess that balances the honey notes.
 TANNIN FREE honey wine produces a remarkably cleaner finish than grape wines.

 Chapter III of our book describes some optimal food pairings.
 You can't go wrong enjoying Brut with various seafood or pesto and alfredo pastas.
 Spicy foods and barbecue are a natural match for Demi Sec.

-Vintage: Honey harvested and fermented in spring 2013 and 2014 (regulations do not permit non-grape wines to indicate vintage on the label).
+Vintage: Honey harvested and fermented typically in spring with fresh harvest of honey (regulations do not permit non-grape wines to indicate vintage on the label).

-Appellation: Premium mono-floral and multi-floral honey from small family-owned found in Solano and Yolo Counties (Northern California) and Tulare County (Central California).
-These farms are typically certified organic.
+Appellation: Premium mono-floral and multi-floral honey from small family-owned found throughout California.

-Aging: Minimum ten months in the barrel and in the bottle.
+Aging: Minimum twelve months in the barrel and in the bottle.